 Note: This is easiest if you have a travel companion or a tripod, or stumble upon a camera-savvy stranger.

 I’m not saying you should carry an unrealistic, floor-length dress along on a hike so you can get a pretty shot at the top.
 (Unless that’s your style, then go for it!)

-But when you’re headed somewhere that you’ll want a photo in front of, avoid shirts with writing, stay away from super busy patterns and anything too “trendy”.
+But when you’re headed somewhere that you’ll want a photo in front of, avoid shirts with writing, and stay away from super busy patterns and anything too “trendy”.
 Also, choose colors that are neither dull nor super bright; and avoid shirts that will show sweat stains (it happens to the best of us!).

 Trust me: you will regret wearing a t-shirt that says “Freshman Women Pub Crawl” in front of Machu Picchu.
-And if you wear a dark green shirt in a forest, you’ll blend right in, and will look like a floating head.
+And if you wear a dark green shirt in a forest, you’ll blend right in and will look like a floating head.

 Putting a little bit of thought into your clothing choices can make your photos much better, and will save you embarrassment down the road.